 Heart Heroes Fiji works to change these stories.
 Through early detection, community support, and education, we help prevent RHD and support families facing this challenge.
 Our patient-led programs ensure no child or family faces this journey alone.

-Your donation helps us:
+Your donation helps Heart Heroes:

-- Screen more children for early detection
+• Screen more children for early detection

-- Support families through treatment
+• Support families through treatment

-- Educate communities about prevention
+• Educate communities about prevention

-- Save young lives
+• Save young lives

 Join us in giving Fiji’s children the chance for a healthier future.
+100% of donations go directly to Heart Heroes a 501(c)(3)

 Make a Donation to Corals for Conservation

-- A dramatic sunrise shoot with Miss SuperModel Fiji Alisha Idana at the Sigatoka Sand Dunes of Fiji, evoking a “scorched earth” aesthetic to spotlight climate change.
+A dramatic sunrise photo campaign with Miss SuperModel Fiji Alisha Idana at the Sigatoka Sand Dunes of Fiji photographed by Ryan Hattaway, evoking a “scorched earth” aesthetic to spotlight climate change.
+The shoot was styled by Sara Catanzano.

 Cultural Exchange

-The team immersed themselves in tribal songs, fire dancing, kava ceremonies, cave diving, and local chef and spa experiences, capturing the essence of Fijian culture
+The team immersed themselves in tribal songs, fire dancing, kava ceremonies, cave diving, and local chef and spa experiences, capturing the essence of Fijian culture.

 Unwavering Support from Partners: